connectrpc/connectrpc.com/docs/faq.md

   when generating code locally, but it's critical to making [generated SDKs] and [remote plugins] work.

-### Can connect-go clients be used in browser applications with WASM?
+### Can Connect-Go clients be used in browser applications with WASM?

 It's technically possible, but please be aware that the WASM in Go is quite new, and the architecture has some fundamental limitations that may be surprising.
-We encourage you to give it a try and report any issues you find to Go or connect-go to help bring WASM in Go forward.
+We encourage you to give it a try and report any issues you find to Go or Connect-Go to help bring WASM in Go forward.

 ### Why am I seeing a "stream error: stream ID 5; INTERNAL_ERROR; received from peer" error message after X seconds? {#stream-error}